idormenco/JohnnyCash/.github/ISSUE_TEMPLATE.md

 General johnnycash questions and/or support requests and are best directed to the [johnnycashtalk.io forums](https://johnnycashtalk.io/).

-For reporting security issues, please contact the johnnycash developers on the #johnnycash-dev Freenode IRC channel or alternatively you can email us at contact@faithco.in.
+For reporting security issues, please contact the johnnycash developers on the #johnnycash-dev Freenode IRC channel or alternatively you can email us at idormenco@gmail.com.

 ### Describe the issue